Top women's rights group probes claims of racism by staff

 “I apologize and take full responsibility for these experiences and for my role in it.
 We have not lived up to our own values, and I am deeply sorry for the pain and the trauma experienced by current and former employees.”

-Women Deliver is a leading global advocacy organisation that champions the health and rights of girls and women and advises governments, corporations and civil society groups.
+Women Deliver is a leading global advocacy organization that champions the health and rights of girls and women and advises governments, corporations and civil society groups.

 It is known for its access to high-profile figures and for hosting the world’s biggest gender equality conference, drawing more than 8,000 people, including world leaders and royalty.

+A spokeswoman for Women Deliver said the organization had set up hotline last week for staff to report any concerns and ensured those reports could be made anonymously.

+“We have encouraged our staff to report any wrongdoing and assured them that there will be no retaliation for speaking out and speaking out publicly,” the spokeswoman told the Thomson Reuters Foundation.

-But former staff said the organisation was marred by a “white savior complex” in accusations of discrimination which attracted widespread attention as protests against racism mounted around the world.
+Former staff had said the organization was marred by a “white savior complex” in accusations of discrimination which attracted widespread attention as protests against racism mounted around the world.

 Another former staffer, Brittany Tatum, said she too had suffered discrimination, citing low pay, verbal abuse and even being asked if her hair was real by a member of human resources.